Picking colors

 - Color formats — pick the output format and customize the syntax.

-- Global hotkeys — bind Pick Color to whichever shortcut you like.
+- Global hotkeys — bind Quick Pick to whichever shortcut you like.

-- Convert Color — for when the color isn’t on screen, but on your clipboard.
+- Color Picker — for when the color isn’t on screen, but on your clipboard.